microsoft/vscode-react-native/README.md

   - Debug Console becomes more informative and contains some debugging information from the debug adapter
   - Global extension errors are controlled by VS Code and printed in VS Code Developer Tools

 There are also some global extension technical logs that might be exposed to the output.
-To see them set the following properties:
+To see them set the following properties in your VS Code Settings:

 ```json
 {